FrederikLeed/MS-Infrastructure/ADDS Scripts/PingCastle/Dashboards/README.md

+## PingCastle Dashbords.
-#### Dashbords I have used Copilot and Chatgpt to create, feel free to use, copy and modify
+I have used Copilot and Chatgpt to create, feel free to use, copy and modify
 It have been years since I last created any meningfull html or javascript, so this created with all the AI help I can get, just to have fun with the data avalible.